The health of your tech career is too important to neglect.

 Curtis Randolph, Computer Vision and Animator

-If accepted, you’ll receive a link to book your Career Clarity Session for $200.
+If accepted, you’ll receive a link to book your Career Clarity Intensive for $250.

-The booking fee is credited towards the full Career Compass program if you move forward.
+The session fee is credited towards any coaching program if you continue.

-For developers with 5 or more years of experience.
+For tech professionals with 5 or more years of experience.

 Frequently Asked Questions

 Because I turn people down.
-I work with a small number of people at a time, and I want to make sure I can actually help you before we get on a call together.
-The application takes about 5 minutes and helps me show up prepared — by not asking basic questions I could’ve read ahead of time.
+I work with a small number of people at a time, and I want to make sure I can actually help you before we meet.
+The application takes about 5 minutes and gives me the context I need to show up prepared.

 A fair question.
 I’m not a generalist life coach.
-I spent 20+ years as a developer, architect, and consultant before I started coaching.
-I’ve met over 300 developers for Career Clarity Sessions, and over 130 of them have worked with me for 4 or more sessions.
+I spent the first 20 year of my career as a developer, architect, and consultant before I started coaching.
+I’ve met over 300 developers for Career Clarity Intensives, and over 130 of them have went on to invest in working with me for 3 months or more.
 I’ve also been where a lot of my clients are.
-Maybe they recovered from burnout and are getting ready for their next big move, or unclear on direction, wondering if there’s more.
+Maybe they recovered from burnout and are getting ready for their next big move, unclear on direction, or eager to transition into self-employment.
 I’m more direct than most coaches because I know you’re paying a premium and need results, not open-ended reflection for its own sake.

 A few reasons.
 First, it ensures you’re serious.
-I’ve found that people who put skin in the game show up prepared and get a lot more out of the session.
+I’ve found that people who put skin in the game show up prepared and get a lot more out of the Career Clarity Intensive.
 Secondly, it protects both of our time.
-And finally, if you decide to move forward into Career Compass after the call, the $200 is credited toward the full program — so it’s not an added cost, it’s a deposit.
+And finally, if you decide to move forward with a coaching program after the call, the $250 is credited toward the full program — so it’s not an added cost, it’s a deposit.

 Then this probably isn’t the right time.
-Career Compass works best when you’re serious about doing something different, not just venting about the situation you’re in.
-The application asks what’s stopping you — I read every answer personally, and that question tells me a lot about whether someone is ready.
+Coaching produces meaningful results in your career when you’re serious about doing something different, not just venting about the situation you’re in.
+The application for coaching asks you questions that can help us determine how ready you are.
+I read every answer personally.